 The design of the monitor is modern yet simple with thin bezels, so it will fit in any environment.

-Moreover, it offers versatile ergonomics include up to 110mm height adjustment, -5°/20° tilt, 90° pivot, and 100 x 100mm VESA mount compatibility, but you cannot swivel the screen to the left or right.
+Moreover, it offers versatile ergonomics including up to 110mm height adjustment, -5°/20° tilt, 90° pivot, and 100 x 100mm VESA mount compatibility, but you cannot swivel the screen to the left or right.

-The LG 27UK850 27-inch monitor has rich connectivity options including two HDMI ports, a DisplayPort, a USB-C port, a dual USB 3.0 hub, a headphones jack, and two 5W MaxxAudio built-in speakers.
+The LG 27UK850 27-inch monitor has rich connectivity options including two HDMI 2.0 ports, DisplayPort 1.2, a USB-C port, a dual USB 3.0 hub, a headphones jack, and two 5W MaxxAudio built-in speakers.

 The USB-C port supports DisplayPort Alternate Mode and power delivery up to 60W.
-So, you can transfer 4K content, audio, data, and power simultaneously with just one cable.
+So, you can simultaneously transfer 4K video, audio, data, and power to a compatible device with just one cable.

-Note that when the USB-C port is used for other purposes than as the upstream port, the USB hub is limited to the USB 2.0 bandwidth.
+Note that when the USB-C port is not used as the upstream port, the USB hub is limited to the USB 2.0 bandwidth.

-All display ports also support HDCP 2.2, so you can stream content from Netflix, Amazon Video, etc in 4K UHD.
+All display connectors also support HDCP 2.2, so you can stream content from Netflix, Amazon Video, etc in 4K UHD.
 FreeSync works over both HDMI and DisplayPort with a 40-60Hz dynamic range.

 Price & Similar Monitors